praveen93634/praveen93634/README.md

 - 🌱 I’m currently improving my skills in **Data Structures & Algorithms**
 - 👨‍💻 I have 1 year of experience as a **Full Stack Developer (MEAN Stack)**
-- 🚀 Building AI-powered projects to explore microservices and cloud deployment
 - 📫 How to reach me: **praveenramesh5267@gmail.com**

 ---